SurvivalGames/SurvivalGames/README.md

 The-Survival-Games
 ==================

-THe new website is here!
+The new website is here!

 Quite glitchy, working on that (Come on JQuery Parallax, work with me here)